statsig-io/js-client-monorepo/packages/js-on-device-eval-client/README.md

-# Statsig - On Device Evaluations
+# Statsig - On Device Evaluations Client

 > [!IMPORTANT]
 > This version of the SDK is still in beta.
 The non-beta version can be found [here](https://github.com/statsig-io/js-local-eval).